kevinpt/vhdl-extras/_sources/rst/modules/synchronizing.txt

 This package provides a number of synchronizer components for managing data transmission between clock domains.

-If you need to synchronize a vector of bits together you should use the :vhdl:entity:`~synchronizing.handshake_synchronizer` component.
+If you need to synchronize a vector of bits together you should use the :vhdl:entity:`~extras.synchronizing.handshake_synchronizer` component.
 If you generate an array of
-:vhdl:entity:`~synchronizing.bit_synchronizer` components instead, there is a risk that some bits will take longer than others and invalid values will appear at the outputs.
-This is particularly problematic if the vector represents a numeric value. :vhdl:entity:`~synchronizing.bit_synchronizer` can be used safely in an array only if you know the input signal comes from an isochronous domain (same period, different phase).
+:vhdl:entity:`~extras.synchronizing.bit_synchronizer` components instead, there is a risk that some bits will take longer than others and invalid values will appear at the outputs.
+This is particularly problematic if the vector represents a numeric value. :vhdl:entity:`~extras.synchronizing.bit_synchronizer` can be used safely in an array only if you know the input signal comes from an isochronous domain (same period, different phase).

 Synthesis
 ~~~~~~~~~